zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 Students must work independently on all course assignments.
 You may consult other members of the class on the assignments, **but you must submit your own work**.
-For instance you may discuss general approaches to solving a problem, but you must implement the solution on your own (similarity detection software may be used). **Anytime you borrow material from the web or elsewhere, you must acknowledge the source**.
+For instance you may discuss general approaches to solving a problem, but you must implement the solution on your own.
-Copying and pasting from published sources or the internet is considered plagiarism and is not acceptable.
-Plagiarized work will receive an automatic grade of zero.
+**You are allowed to use AI tools to help you implement and test your solutions**.
+However, you must submit the tools used and the prompts along with your notebook submission.

-Student-teacher relationships are built on trust.
-Acts which violate this trust undermine the educational process.
-The Rensselaer Handbook of Student Rights and Responsibilities and The Rensselaer Graduate Student Supplement define various forms of Academic Dishonesty and procedures for responding to them. **Submission of any assignment that is in violation with these policies will result in a penalty that is deemed by the instructor to be appropriate to the infraction ranging from a grade of zero on the assignment in question, to failure of the class as a whole.
-The student will also be reported to the Dean of Students or the Dean of Graduate Education as appropriate**.
-Note that academic dishonesty will be dealt with severely and will be reported to the Dean of Students.
-If you have any questions concerning this policy before submitting an assignment, please ask for clarification.
+Instances of academic integrity violations will incur a penalty that is deemed by the instructor to be appropriate to the infraction ranging from a grade of zero on the assignment in question, to failure of the class as a whole.
+The student will also be reported to the Dean of Students or the Dean of Graduate Education as appropriate.